 Marital Status - Other Relationships

 Mountbatten stresses personal and independent development.
 Partners, siblings and best friends should not apply as a unit or with a view to living in the same building, or attending classes together.
-The Mountbatten Institute cannot provide living accommodation or bursaries for spouses or dependent children nor are they eligible for visas.
+The Mountbatten Program cannot provide living accommodation or bursaries for spouses or dependent children nor are they eligible for visas.